March of the Falsettos: Production

 The musical premiered Off-Broadway at Playwrights Horizons on May 20, 1981 and closed on September 26, 1981.
 It transferred to the Westside Theatre on October 13, 1981 and closed on January 31, 1982 after 268 performances.
 The musical then opened in Los Angeles at the Huntington Hartford Theater on April 21, 1982 and closed on July 2, 1982.
 Directed by James Lapine, the cast included Michael Rupert (Marvin), Alison Fraser (Trina), James Kushner (Jason), Stephen Bogardus (Whizzer), and Chip Zien (Mendel).
-In the Los Angeles production, the role of Jason was played by Craig Taro Gold, and the role of Trina was played by Melanie Chartoff.
+In the Los Angeles production, the role of Jason was played by Gregg E. Phillips, and the role of Trina was played by Melanie Chartoff.

 An original cast recording of the musical was released by DRG Records.

 The UK premiere of the show was at the intimate Library Theatre in Manchester, UK in 1987, directed by Roger Haines and Paul Kerryson.
-This production, featuring Barry James, Martin Smith, Paddy Navin, Simon Green and Damien Walker, transferred to the Albery Theatre for a limited run from 24th March 1987 to 18th April 1987.
+This production, featuring Barry James (Mendel), Martin Smith (Marvin), Paddy Navin (Trina), Simon Green (Whizzer) and Damien Walker (Jason), transferred to the West End's Albery Theatre for a limited run from 24th March 1987 to 18th April 1987.

 Finn completed his Marvin trilogy with Falsettoland, which eventually became, with March of the Falsettos, the two-act Broadway musical Falsettos.